 Applications of Annealing

-The applications of the annealing process are as follows,
+The applications of the annealing are as follows,

 - Removal of internal stresses of the materials.

-- For improving the ductility of steels and reducing the hardness.
+- For improving the ductility of steel and reducing the hardness.

 - Reduction of the brittleness of materials.